The Ultimate Guide to Job Interview Questions

 Emphasis on Action.
 You really want to show and not tell here.
 Be specific.
 Vague details will not help anyone.

+Lastly, you’ll wrap up with your Results.
+This is where you’ll show off your happy ever after.
 Concrete results are always especially impressive, such as increasing sales by 32% or earning a promotion, but anecdotal results can be just as powerful.

-Either way, wrap up on a strong, positive note that brings your story full circle with a solid, happy end point.
+Either way, wrap up on a strong, positive note that brings your story full circle with a solid, happy endpoint.